 One of the best ways to get the insights you'll need to identify the right problems and validate solutions is to select the right tools and resources.
 Choose a solution that will help you rapidly understand how users interact with your product—including where they get confused, frustrated, or fail to make sense of your iterations.

 Combining user testing with an agile process is the best way to deliver valuable products quickly.
-Rather than forgo user tests in the interest of speed, embed small and frequent testing into your process so you can confidently create products that users love.
+Rather than forgo user tests in the interest of speed, embed small and frequent testing into your process to confidently create products that users love.